+Figure 6.2 in Chapter 6 of our textbook

+Ground-Truth: Fluorosensor

-Figure 6.2 in Chapter 6 of our textbook Fluorosensor - Excitation: 337nm from N2-laser, or 405 nm from dye-laser - □ Fiber: transmit laser pulse and collect laser-induced-fluorescence - □ Filters: Dichroic mirror reflects laser light but transmits red-shifted fluorescence; cut-off filter further reducing background □ Time-gating: only accept light during a narrow time window (100 ns) after certain delay time corresponding to the time of the arrival of the pulse - efficiently eliminate background light - Detector: spectrometer + CCD to record full spectrum covering 350-800 nm following each laser shot - Multiple shots can be averaged to increase the signal-to-noise ratio. - □ Note: This is a setup for time-integrated fluorescence detection.
-Timeresolved detection of fluorescence can provide additional diagnostic information of the sample under study. □ Remote fluorescence measurements must provide means to isolate temporal delays due to excited-state lifetime from temporal delays due to larger physical distance in a 3-D target.
+Excitation: 337nm from N2-laser, or 405 nm from dye-laser

+□ Fiber: transmit laser pulse to target and then collect the laser-induced-fluorescence

+□ Filters: Dichroic mirror reflects laser light but transmits red-shifted fluorescence; cut-off filter further reducing background

+□ Time-gating: only accept light during a narrow time window (100 ns) after certain delay time corresponding to the time of the arrival of the pulse - efficiently eliminate background light

+Detector: spectrometer + CCD to record full spectrum covering 350-800 nm following each laser shot

+Multiple shots can be averaged to increase the signal-to-noise ratio.

+□ Note: This is a setup for time-integrated fluorescence detection.
+Time-resolved detection of fluorescence can provide additional diagnostic information of the sample under study: different species have different fluorescence lifetimes.

+□ Remote fluorescence measurements must provide means to isolate temporal delays due to excited-state lifetime from temporal delays due to larger physical distance in a 3-D target.
 By first monitoring the elastic range-resolved backscatter from a canopy, into which the laser beam successively penetrates, and then recording the fluorescence lidar return for some wavelengths, it is possible to separate lifetime effects from propagation effects.

 Example Spectra from Fluorosensor

-❑ When excited by 405 nm, the chlorophyll fluorescence is clearly visible with peaks at 690 and 735 nm.
+■ When excited by 405 nm, the chlorophyll fluorescence is clearly visible with peaks at 690 and 735 nm.
 This also means that chlorophyll has strong absorption at the red spectra.

 When excited by 337 nm, the fluorescence from wax layer is strong in the blue spectra, while protection layer prevents the penetration of UV light reaching chlorophyll.

 Fluorosensor with Blue Diode Lasers

 Figure 6.4 (a) Compact blue fluorosensor based on a violet diode laser. (b) Fluorescence spectra from different parts of a beech leaf, showing green, yellow, or brown color in reflectance.
 (From Gustafsson, U. et al., Rev. Sci.
 Instrum., 71, 3004, 2000.
 With permission.)

 Scenarios for Fluorescence Lidar

-С Fluorescence Lidar System
+Fluorescence Lidar System